CeciliaSG/recipe_converter/README.md

 ### Future features and usage, things to change or do differently

 Creating the app has been a great learning experience, and if I had more time I would now go back and change a few things.
-One would be that I should have stored all values and keys in the program and built a function for the calculations.
+One would be that I should have stored all values and keys in the program and built a specific function for the calculations.
 This is something I have ralised along the way, but now don't have time to go back and change.

 ### Languages Used